nikolaydubina/jsonl-graph/README.md

 - [ ] draw contents of nodes
 - [ ] collapse and un-collapse nodes by click
 - [ ] coloring of nodes contents
+- [ ] Put center of mass at center of browser on startup
 - [ ] node location algorithm
 - [ ] edge location algorithm
 - [ ] subway map style edges ports in nodes and layout